 When we start learning fingerstyle guitar, we start off by playing simple finger picking patterns where the bass notes which are on the beat are played with the thumb, and the melody notes with the fingers.

 Meter in music refers to how beats or pulses are organized in music.
 Beats occur at regular intervals, and we can group them together based on the musical events occurring in the song.
-For example, a melody contains two main parts, the notes and the rhythmic pattern which dictates when the notes occur.

 The meter, or time signature, is a symbol at the beginning of a piece of sheet music.
 The time signature contains two numbers.
 The top number represents the number of beats in a measure.
 The bottom number shows the type of note that represents one beat.
 Common time signatures include 4/4, 3/4, and 6/8.